Linux Magazine

 The magazine is published on the first Thursday of each month.
 Every issue includes a DVD-ROM, usually featuring a recent version of a Linux distribution.

 Linux-Magazin

 Linux-Magazin is among the oldest magazines about Linux in the world.
 The first German language issue appeared in October 1994, seven months after Linux Journals first issue, as the information paper for DELUG, the German Linux user group.
 The slogan of the magazine is „Die Zeitschrift für Linux-Professionals“ (German for "The magazine for Linux professionals").

+Medialinx AG along with its titles was acquired by Computec Media in 2014.